 Phishing is a cyberattack that attempts to trick people using email, text messages, phone calls, or even fake websites into giving away sensitive and confidential information.

-What is a zero-day threat?
+What is a Keylogger?

-What is Spam?
+What is Hacking?

-What is a Computer Worm?
+What is HTTPS?